foleyatwork/itslog/README.md

 # It's Log
 ## It's better than bad, it's good!

-I often work in environments with heaps of console spam, making it annoying to find my own logs in the haystack.
-This package lets you prefix all your logs with a stylish identifying string without changing the function signature of your console methods at all.
+I work in environments with heaps of console spam, making it annoying to find my own logs in the haystack.
+This package lets you prefix all your logs with a stylish identifying string without changing the function signature of your console methods.

 Here's how it works.